smartdevicelink/sdl_evolution/proposals/NNNN-Processing-of-unknown-enum-values-by-SDL-and-Mobile-libraries.md

   ***Note** for SDL *PROTOCOL* version higher than or equal to 4.4 in in StartServiceACK response Proxy can get *MAJOR*.*MINOR*.*PATCH* versions.*

-  ***Note** since that moment (StartServiceACK response) and until RegisterAppInterface successful response Proxy should use PROTOCOL version to filter out all unknown enum values.*
+  ***Note** since that moment (StartServiceACK response) and until `RegisterAppInterface` successful response, Proxy should use PROTOCOL version to filter out all unknown enum values.*

   So the workflow should be implemented as follows:
   1. The mobile application (Android/IOS) creates a proxy object (proxy) to communicate with the SDL Core.